CTET Mathematics pedagogy: what it tests and how to score it

 A CTET Mathematics pedagogy guide: how children learn maths, common errors and misconceptions, teaching strategies, and how the pedagogy half is tested.

 In the CTET Mathematics section, the content and the pedagogy are two separate battles, and candidates who are strong at the maths itself often lose marks on the pedagogy half simply because they never studied it.
 That is a mistake, because pedagogy questions are frequently the more reliable marks.
-This guide covers what CTET Mathematics pedagogy actually tests and how to prepare it, for both Paper 1 primary maths and the Paper 2 mathematics elective.
+The pedagogy half sits in both papers, primary maths in Paper 1 and the upper-primary mathematics elective in Paper 2, and in both it asks you to judge how a child was taught rather than to work anything out yourself.

 How children learn mathematics